First Crusade: The road to Constantinople

+The four main crusader armies left Europe around the appointed time in August 1096.
+They took different routes to Constantinople, some through Eastern Europe and the Balkans, some crossing the Adriatic Sea.
+They gathered outside the Roman-era Walls of Constantinople between November 1096 and April 1097.
+Hugh of Vermandois arrived first, followed by Godfrey, Raymond, and Bohemond.

-The armies travelled to Constantinople by various routes, with Godfrey taking the land route through the Balkans.
-Raymond of Toulouse led the Provençals down the coast of Illyria, and then due east to Constantinople.
-Bohemund and Tancred led their Normans by sea to Durazzo, and thence by land to Constantinople.
+Godfrey took the land route through the Balkans, Coloman of Hungary allowed Godfrey and his troops to cross Hungary only after his brother Baldwin was offered as a hostage to guarantee his troops' good conduct.
+Raymond of Toulouse led the Provençals down the inland and coast of Sclavonia or Dalmatia which is the Kingdom of Croatia.
+There they encountered a hostile population (in anarchy after death of Croatian king Demetrius Zvonimir), passing through Constantine Bodin's kingdom of Duklja and into Durrës, and then due east to Constantinople.
+Bohemond and Tancred led their Normans by sea to Durrës, and thence by land to Constantinople.

 The armies arrived in Constantinople with little food and expected provisions and help from Alexios.
 Alexios was understandably suspicious after his experiences with the People's Crusade, and also because the knights included his old Norman enemy, Bohemond, who had invaded Byzantine territory on numerous occasions with his father and may have even attempted to organize an attack on Constantinople while encamped outside the city.
 This time, Alexios was more prepared for the crusaders and there were fewer incidents of violence along the way.

 The crusaders may have expected Alexios to become their leader, but he had no interest in joining them, and was mainly concerned with transporting them into Asia Minor as quickly as possible.
 In return for food and supplies, Alexios requested the leaders to swear fealty to him and promise to return to the Byzantine Empire any land recovered from the Turks.
 Godfrey was the first to take the oath, and almost all the other leaders followed him, although they did so only after warfare had almost broken out in the city between the citizens and the crusaders, who were eager to pillage for supplies.
 Raymond alone avoided swearing the oath, instead pledging that he would simply cause no harm to the empire.
 Before ensuring that the various armies were shuttled across the Bosporus, Alexios advised the leaders on how best to deal with the Seljuk armies that they would soon encounter.